 A sensitizer is a chemical which can cause an allergic reaction in normal tissue after repeated exposure to the chemical.
 The reaction may be as mild as a rash (allergic dermatitis) or as serious as anaphylactic shock.
+Examples: Epoxy compounds, Toluene diisocyanate, Nickel compounds, Chromium compounds, Poison ivy, Formaldehyde, d-Limonene.

-4.4.7 Occupational Health Standards
+4.4.6 Occupational Health Standards

 TLV: The threshold limit value is a recommended occupational exposure guideline published by the American Conference of Governmental Industrial Hygienists.
 TLVs are expressed as parts of vapor or gas per million parts of air by volume (ppm) or as approximate milligrams of particulate per cubic meter or air (mg/M3).
 The TLV is the average concentration of a chemical that most people can be exposed to for a working lifetime with no ill effects.
 The TLV is an advisory guideline.
-If applicable, a ceiling concentration (C) that should not be exceeded or a skin absorption notation (S) will be indicated with the TLV.
+If applicable, a ceiling concentration (C) that should not be exceeded, or a skin absorption notation (S) will be indicated with the TLV.